 Apply for access as soon as you can.

 If you and the ministry agree about how your child should be cared for, the judge may make a consent order.
 This means that you won't have to have a full hearing.
 If you reach a consent order, the judge may not have to make a finding that your child was in need of protection at the protection hearing.

 The ministry wants you to follow a certain plan to protect your child.
 If you agree to do what's asked in the order, your child can stay with you.
 The terms of the plan are called the supervision terms (see below).

 The ministry will ask for you to meet certain terms and conditions so that your child stays safe.
 If you agree with these terms, your child may be able to stay in your care under a supervision order (above).
 You can try to negotiate the terms of the supervision order, either with or without the help of a lawyer.

-Make sure you ask the child protection worker what will happen if you don't agree to all of some or all of the supervision terms.
+Make sure you ask the social worker what will happen if you don't agree to all of some or all of the supervision terms.

 The first time you go to court.
 The judge will ask you if you agree with what the ministry wants to do: